 I had planned on eating at the restaurant, but I didn’t want to eat by myself.
 (Also, the menu wasn’t super appetizing.)
 So I went to Fry’s and got some cheese ($3.60) to eat with the crackers I had at home.
 Then I just chilled out for the rest of the evening.

-I was working my way toward calling it a night when a friend messaged to say that her maybe-breakup (an ongoing saga of non-clear answers from the maybe-ex) was officially a breakup.
-So we messaged about that for a bit.
+I was working my way toward calling it a night when a friend messaged about some supreme life drama.

 As a result, I didn’t go to bed until around 10:30 p.m.
 Unfortunately, I couldn’t fall asleep til past 1.
 Probably because I’d taken one of my daily Adderall pills right before the trivia I thought was going to happen, so my brain would be alert.
 Ugh.